Lead paint: Hong Kong

+As of 2023, there are no regulation and legislation on lead content in paints.
+Furthermore, unlike the U.S., which implemented stricter rules in 2010, renovators in Hong Kong do not need to be certified when performing lead paint related works.
+Methods used to remove lead-based-paint (e.g., use of power tools) are not regulated as well.
+The use of HEPA-filtered vacuum or a HEPA filtered dust collection system is also not mandatory.
+No dust test on lead level is required upon the end of any renovation or remodeling job.

 India

 Lead paint was not prohibited in India until 2016.
 A 2015 study found that over 31% of household paints in India (small brands manufactured by small and medium enterprises in India, with limited local reach and distribution) had lead concentration above 10,000 parts per million (ppm), which far exceeds the BIS standard of 90 ppm for lead in paint.
 The Regulation on Lead Contents in Household and Decorative Paint Rules came into effect on 1 November 2017, according to which the paints should have lead less than 90 ppm and their label should say so.
 However, two years later, an analysis of 32 locally-manufactured paint samples from nine states found lead content ranging from 10 ppm to 186,062 ppm, with 90% of samples having lead levels above 90 ppm.

 Philippines

 The Philippines banned lead paint in 2013, but in 2017, 15% of the paint still was not certified.
 The EcoWaste Coalition and the Philippine Association of Paint Manufacturers declared on 1 January 2020 that the Philippines has phased-out lead paint following the implementation of Department of Environment and Natural Resources (DENR) Administrative Order 2013–24, or the Chemical Control Order for Lead and Lead Compounds, which directed manufacturers of lead-containing paints for industrial uses to phase out such paints by 31 December 2019.